rickyltwong/xnatio/README.md

 - `upload-zip`: Upload a ZIP/TAR(.gz)/TGZ and push non-DICOM files to `MISC`.
 - `download-session`: Download scans and all session resources; optional assessors and reconstructions; can auto-extract and clean up zips.
 - `extract-session`: Extract all zips in a session directory into structured folders.
+- `upload-resource`: Upload a local file or directory into a session resource.
+Directories are zipped locally and extracted server-side.

 ### Help